AI Security Workflows: Automated Vulnerability Management

 AI doesn't just create security risks.
 It can eliminate them at scale.

-Two Layers of Security
+Two layers of security

 Two-layer security workflow showing code review and dependency audits